-In the Southwest and other arid climates, cactus and succulents often replace ornamental shrubs and trees as landscaping.
-With the philosophy of playing up what you already have rather than trying to hide it or substitute something else, home decorators have been dazzling cacti with holiday lights for many years.
+In the Southwest and other arid climates, cacti and succulents often replace ornamental shrubs and trees as landscaping.
+With the philosophy of playing up what you already have rather than trying to hide it, home decorators have been decking cacti with holiday lights for years.

-So, how do you string lights on a succulent or spiny cactus?
+So, how do you string lights on a succulent or cactus?
 Very carefully, for starters.
-Wear a pair of suede or leather gloves that can't be penetrated by the needle-like spines... of a cactus, which can even poke through the strongest types of gloves.
+Wear a pair of suede or leather gloves that can't be penetrated by the needle-like spines of a cactus, which can even poke through the strongest types of gloves.
+Then follow these tips.

 Illuminating Desert Plants for the Holidays

 It's a bit more time consuming and a specialized task to adorn cacti, succulents, yucca, and unusually-shaped desert plants with string lights.
 Here are a few tips and tricks:

 - Invest in a good pair of gloves, ones that won't allow spines and needles to penetrate.
 Also, wear long sleeves.

 - For taller cactus or hard-to-reach branches, consider getting a reaching, grabbing, or pick-up tool.
 Some even come equipped with a light.
 Doing so, carefully, allows you to wrap a cactus or limb without having to touch it.